 My job was to discover the current issues of the main user flow (searching and booking a tutor) and re-design that flow.
 I was also allowed to redesign the UI.

-Coffee Exchange is a startup that allows coffee producers and cooperatives to skip all intermediaries and transact directly with coffee roasters through innovative technology.
+Coffee Exchange is a startup that allows coffee producers to skip all intermediaries and transact directly with coffee roasters for their products.

 Developed in Figma, here is the video of the final prototype in motion.